Load balancing a Node.js application with Nginx

 }

-Now, instead of pointing to an URL on the server host, we change the to redirect to the fleet of servers, and Nginx will do the rest.
+Now, instead of pointing to a URL on the server host, we changed it to redirect to the fleet of servers, and Nginx will do the rest.

 The complete content of the Nginx configuration file for our application looks like this: